IgnaLog/arch-guide/README.md

 </p>

 <p align="justify">
 Welcome to the Arch Linux Installation Guide!
-This guide will walk you through the process of installing Arch Linux on your system.
-Arch Linux is a lightweight and flexible Linux distribution, allowing you to customize your system according to your preferences.
+This guide is a comprehensive resource for installing Arch Linux on your system, tailored for disks using GPT partitioning and systems with UEFI firmware.
+Arch Linux is a lightweight and flexible Linux distribution that follows a "do-it-yourself" (DIY) approach, allowing you to customize your system according to your preferences.
 <p align="justify">
 This guide assumes you have basic knowledge of partitioning, file systems, and the command line.
 If you're new to Linux or unsure about any step, don't worry, we'll provide explanations along the way.
 </p>